-Instagram Isn’t Happy With Sofia Richie’s Pink Mini Dress Bathroom Pic
+Instagram Isn’t Happy With Sofia Richie’s Pink Minidress Bathroom Pic

 “You mean rich people bathrooms,” another fan added.

 Followers of Sofia’s social media will know that the model has been staying in some pretty high-end hotels of late.
-Sofia has updated her Instagram from France’s famous Hotel du Cap-Eden-Roc this month – price tags for a room in this 5-star property are somewhat eye-watering.
+Sofia has updated her Instagram from France’s famous Hotel du Cap-Eden-Roc this month – price tags for a room in this five-star property are somewhat eye-watering.

 Comments did, indeed, seem to be slamming Sofia for living in another world.

-“Try one in McDonald’s..” a fan stated with what might have been a touch of anger.
+“Try one in McDonald’s…” a fan stated with what might have been a touch of anger.

 Fortunately for Sofia, not all responses were negative.
 Many fans took the post’s comments section to agree with the model, although others simply seemed floored over how great she looked.
 The post itself also proved popular overall, racking up over 336,000 likes.

 There’s no denying that Sofia rolls in style.
-The Instagram photo of the star in the luxury Antibes hotel mentioned above came complete with a full designer outfit: Sofia was rocking a pink Chanel romper.
+The Instagram photo of the star in the luxury Antibes hotel mentioned above came complete with a full designer outfit as Sofia was rocking a pink Chanel romper.
 The star’s enviable lifestyle is, of course, in part tied to her being an inner member of the Kardashian-Jenner circle by virtue of dating 36-year-old Disick.
 Sofia has been in a relationship with the Talentless founder since 2017.

 This year has seen Sofia live up the luxury in more ways than one.
 Earlier this year, the model joined Kylie Jenner for her luxury Turks and Caicos vacation to celebrate a new drop from the makeup mogul’s Kylie Skin brand.
-The private jets and yachts were well-documented on Instagram.
+The private jets and yachts were well documented on Instagram.

-Fans wishing to see more of Sofia, her style, and her travels should follow the model’s Instagram.
+Fans wishing to see more of Sofia, her style, and her travels should follow the model’s Instagram account.